-Social Networking sites, personal websites and blogs are widely used in our culture.
+Social Networking or Media sites, personal websites and blogs are widely used in our culture.
 The Company respects the right of associates to use these mediums during their personal time.
-You should consider the following basic rules before posting information about work or the Company:

-You are personally responsible for your web postings and liable for web postings found to be defamatory, harassing, or in violation of any federal or state law.
+You should consider the following basic rules before posting information about work or the Company.
+You are personally responsible for anything you post online and liable for postings found to be defamatory, harassing, or in violation of any federal or state law.

-Your web postings may not violate this Code of Ethics and Business Conduct or any Corporate Operating Policy.
+Your online postings may not violate this Code of Ethics and Business Conduct or any Corporate Operating Policy.
 For example, you must maintain confidentiality of member information as well as Company proprietary information.

+Care should always be taken to ensure you aren't giving anyone the impression when you are online that you are posting information on behalf of the Company, unless it is your job to manage one of our official Company social media platforms.
 You should uphold the Company's reputation as The Caring Company - avoid making defamatory statements about members, co-workers, affiliates and competitors.